 Tip: Use the 4 Ws.
 What, When, Where and Who you would like to celebrate with?

-How to Celebrate Success:
+STEP 2) Then decide HOW to Celebrate Success:

 “People of our time are losing the power of celebration.
 Instead of celebrating we seek to be amused or entertained.
 Celebration is an active state, an act of expressing reverence or appreciation.
 To be entertained is a passive state – it is to receive pleasure afforded by an amusing act or a spectacle… Celebration is a confrontation, giving attention to the transcendent meaning of one’s actions.”
 Abraham Joshua Heschel